Grammar » A2 Grammar lessons and exercises » Review of all pre-intermediate verb tenses (CEFR A2) » Page 3

 Present continuous

-See present continuous uses above.
+See present simple use 3 and present continuous use 3 above.

 • We are working on this!